 SOUNDTRACKS - FILM, TV, THEATRE, DANCE

-He has been commissioned for dance company scores by Mirramu Dance Company (Australia) a production based on the "Morning Star" songlines of Arnhemland, Tracks Dance (Australia), Sama Ballet (Sri Lanka), Sunameke (Australia/Pacific), and Bidiggal (Far North QLD).
+He has been commissioned for dance company scores by Mirramu Dance Company (Australia) a production based on the "Morning Star" songlines of Arnhemland, Tracks Dance (Australia), Sama Ballet (Sri Lanka), Sunameke (Australia/Pacific), Bidiggal (Far North QLD), Brothers in Arms, Casus Circus "Aunty's Fia Fia night"

 His unique palette of sounds, grooves and effects is in high demand for feature films, TV series, art house movies and documentaries as diverse as Hollywood Feature: Journey 2 Mysterious Island, SBS TV: The Straits, Kokoda, Survivor, RAN, In a Savage Land, Strange Birds in Paradise, Gone, Dolphin Guide, Byron and Bran Nue Dae.